Lonestar Trading US

 • Buyer acceptance needs explicit upfront alignment

 Standard scrap that places easily?
-That’s not what this division is for.
+Not what this division is for.

 Material identification & sorting